Do you have flabby arms (aka bat wings), and want to tone them and searching for the best exercises for flabby arms? You’ve come to the right place.

 Can arm fat go away?

-You can lose 1–2 pounds a week if you follow a clean eating diet, stay away from processed foods, and do exercise regularly.
+You can lose 1–2 pounds a week if you eat clean, stay away from processed foods, and exercise regularly.

 Additionally, it will help reduce the amount of fat on the arms.
 After about 4–6 weeks, you will definitely see results.